Photo of Audie Murphy as Tom Smith from the television program Whispering Smith, 1961

 This was an offer I couldn’t refuse.
 I told the Universal people that I would give Audie and Susan a spot on my show, and if it fits into their schedule, I would have them back on the third day for a review after the film opening.

-When we first met, he reminded me of a cat who has lived with a great deal of trauma in his life, and you take him into your home.
+When we first met, he reminded me of a cat that has lived with a great deal of trauma in its life, and you take it into your home.
 Like a cat, he was very wary of strangers until he got to know you.
 The thing that brought us together fast was our mutual love of music.
-I had no idea he was a songwriter, but through the years, his songs were recorded by name artists like Jimmy Dean, Dean Martin, Charlie Pride, Roy Clark, Eddy Arnold, Jerry Wallace, Teresa Brewer, and Porter Waggoner.
+I had no idea he was a songwriter.
+Still, over the years, his songs have been recorded by notable artists such as Jimmy Dean, Dean Martin, Charlie Pride, Roy Clark, Eddy Arnold, Jerry Wallace, Teresa Brewer, and Porter Wagoner.
 Audie was very impressed by a singer/guitarist I had hired to do a twelve-minute segment on my show.
-Marty Robbins, who would become a country music icon, who was singing a song my husband, Robert Cawley, had written titled “Raindrops On My Window and Teardrops in My Heart.”
-In 1962 Audie and co-writer Scott Turner wrote “Shutters and Boards.”
+Marty Robbins, who would become a country music icon, was singing a song my husband, Robert Cawley, had written titled “Raindrops On My Window and Teardrops in My Heart.”
+In 1962, Audie and co-writer Scott Turner wrote “Shutters and Boards.”
 Recorded by Jerry Wallace, it sold over 600,000 copies.

 I was surprised to find that Audie was also a poet and should have been published.
 He started writing during the war, and his work was the equal of any first-class writer.
 You have to remember he was forced to quit school after the fifth grade to go to work as a farmhand.
 This makes his many achievements all the more remarkable.

-On camera, we talked about his film, and Susan Cabot added a lot of beauty to the set.
-Off-camera, we never spoke of war except that Audie wanted Universal to finance a film based o his life and book, “To Hell and Back.”
+On camera, we discussed his film, and Susan Cabot brought a lot of beauty to the set.
+Off-camera, we never spoke of war except that Audie wanted Universal to finance a film based on his life and book, “To Hell and Back.”
 That came true in 1955.
 As a big-budget film, it proved a huge success.

 We talked about the baby that was on its way and how much he wanted a family.
-He was very aware that having a family meant having a steady income, and although he was hoping for better roles in better stories, he had signed a long-term contract with Universal.
+He was well aware that having a family meant having a steady income, and although he was hoping for better roles in more compelling stories, he had signed a long-term contract with Universal.
 He joked that he would “probably make thirty or forty westerns for the studio because they made money, but the only change in the films would be the horses.”

 Audie loved kids, the outdoors, and animals.
-He was a very nice person to know and very interesting.
+He was a lovely person to know and very interesting.
 Citizen Murphy could have been the guy next door.
-Before he left Phoenix, we promised to keep tabs on each other via the mail.
+Before he left Phoenix, we promised to keep in touch via the mail.
 That always sounds good, but the truth was that after a couple of months, the notes dropped off and then vanished.
-The Murphy’s first child was a boy they named Terry, and two years later, a son James arrived.
+The Murphys’ first child was a boy they named Terry, and two years later, a son, James, arrived.

-Audie enjoyed a steady career and, once in a while, got a role that let him expand his range as an actor.
+Audie enjoyed a steady career and, occasionally, landed a role that allowed him to expand his range as an actor.
 Fans and critics alike loved him in “To Hell and Back.”
 However, they wanted him in westerns and were happy when he co-starred with Jimmy Stewart in “Night Passage,” although Audie played the role of an outlaw.
-In 1960 Audie gave what should have been an award-winning performance by a supporting actor in “The Unforgiven,” a western that starred Burt Lancaster and Audrey Hepburn and was directed by John Huston.
+In 1960, Audie gave what should have been an award-winning performance as a supporting actor in “The Unforgiven,” a western starring Burt Lancaster and Audrey Hepburn, and directed by John Huston.

 I would have liked to have known Audie Murphy better.
 Not because of his military record or his film work, but as a friend.
 A regular guy who had a great love of life.
 He could hold intelligent conversations on many subjects and was fun to be with.